Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 What happens if you have a loan against your 401(k)?

 Some employers allow their employees to borrow from their 401(k) plan.
-As long as you pay this money off on schedule, it isn’t taxable.
+As long as you pay this loan off on schedule, it isn’t taxable.

 Like your regular income, severance pay may be subject to a few different taxes:

-Income tax: Based on the income tax rate for the amount you made that year.
+Income tax: This is based on the income tax rate for the amount you made that year.

-Social Security tax: Social security gets 12.4% of income up to about $176,000 in 2025.
+Social Security tax: Social Security gets 12.4% on income up to $176,100 in 2025.
 Half of this is paid by the employer, and half by the employee.

-Medicare tax: A 2.9% tax, also split 50-50 between the employer and you.
-There may be an additional 0.9% Medicare tax on high-income employees, but this is paid by the employer.
+Medicare tax: This is a 2.9% tax, which is also split 50-50 between the employer and you.
+High-income employees may have an additional 0.9% Medicare tax paid by the employer.

 Federal unemployment tax: This is paid by the employer.

-You’re responsible for taxes whether or not they’re withheld from your paycheck.
+You’re responsible for paying taxes whether or not they’re withheld from your paycheck.
+When you receive severance pay, your employer will withhold a portion to cover taxes due on the severance.
 The amount withheld depends on how the employer treats the severance payment.

 Taxable vs. nontaxable severance scenarios

 Severance pay is taxable, whether you receive it as regular wages or supplemental income.
-However, you can reduce the tax bite if you have offsetting deductions.
+However, you could reduce the tax bite with offsetting deductions.

 Examples might include: